 Compared to air-cooling solutions, liquid cooling offers higher specific heat capacity and superior thermal conductivity, enabling rapid and uniform heat dissipation.
 This effectively prevents localized overheating and temperature imbalances, improving system reliability and extending service life.

-In terms of structural design and manufacturing, GUCHEN’s energy storage thermal management system prioritizes safety and stability, ensuring long-term sealing and reliability.
+In terms of structural design and manufacturing, GUCHEN’s energy storage thermal management prioritizes safety and stability, ensuring long-term sealing and reliability.
 It provides a robust thermal management foundation for energy storage systems.

 | Parameter | 5 kW Unit | 8 kW Unit | 20 kW Unit | 40 kW Unit | 50 kW Unit | |||